Daffodil Day

 Observing Daffodil Day

-People can give money directly to cancer research organizations, they can volunteer their time at a local cancer hospital, and can spread the word about this holiday across the Internet using the hashtag #DaffodilDay.
-People can also help support this holiday by taking the time to give someone some daffodils as a gift.
+People can donate money directly to cancer research organizations, volunteer their time at a local cancer hospital, and spread the word about this holiday across the internet using the hashtag #DaffodilDay.
+People can also support this holiday by taking the time to give someone some daffodils as a gift.